conda/conda-dot-org/blog/2023-07-28-july-releases.md

 ### 🔧 What Got Fixed? 🔧

-The following bug fixes were implemented in the 23.7.0 version of conda:
+The following bug fixes were implemented in conda 23.7.0:

 * `requests.exceptions.JSONDecodeError` is utilized for ensuring compatibility with different `json` implementations used by requests.
 This fixes a bug that caused only the first of multiple given source URLs to be tried.
 This also raises the minimum required requests version to 2.27.0.
 * `__osx` virtual package are no longer exported when `CONDA_OVERRIDE_OSX` is set to an empty string.
 * Erroneous `conda deactivate` behavior that unset pre-existing environment variables that are identical to those set during `conda activate` has been fixed.
 * Third-party subcommands now correctly receive _remaining_ arguments instead of a blanket `sys.argv[2:]`, which broke `conda_cli` testing.
+The following bug fix was implemented in conda 23.7.1:

+* Patch a parsing regression for `--json` and `--debug` arguments.

 ### 📄 What's New in Documentation? 📄